FyDininno/ObsidianOnline/content/Research/Classes/NANO 110/Intro.md

 ssh frankdininno@expanse.sdsc.edu
 - the form goes username@domainname
 - you will need to be registered with them first or the connection will be refused

+The software that will be used is called Quantum Espresso.
+It appears to be free for anyone who registers with them.